Bbmarkus02/HubPal/README.md

 ## Hackathon Build Vision

-Since I don’t code (yet!) and plan to have coders join, the goal is to prototype the following:
+Since I don’t code (yet!), the goal is to prototype the following:

 ### 1. Platformizing Projects
 - Projects deconstructed into milestones tied to ENS addresses.